BurritoSlayer90/ECON860_midterm/README.md

       The list is cleaned by removing duplicates before being saved as a csv, and results in a list of 640 ghid's.
       It creates a folder called parsedGitFiles to store the csv.
       The csv that will be created is called "midtermGHIDs.csv"
+3. The python file repositoryInfo.py takes the names of github users from midtermGHIDs.csv and outputs each user's most starred repository in the file gitinfo.csv.
+This is used to satisfy the bonus on the midterm.
-3. The python file 'githubinfo.py' is the most complex file:
+4. The python file 'githubinfo.py' is the most complex file:
     	When ran, it accesses the github api to save the characteristics of the github users from midtermGHIDs.csv in a new csv.
       These characteristics include the user's name, follower count, and many other details.
-      The new csv is called "gitinfo.csv," and is saved in the parsedGitFiles folder.
+      It also includes information about the users' top repositories from repoList.csv The new csv is called "gitinfo.csv," and is saved in the parsedGitFiles folder.
       It accesses the github api through an authenticated session.